MrDham/OpenTheremin_V4_with_MIDI/README.md

  4. Re-center Pitch & Volume

 Keep Pitch and Volume centered to perform calibration without saving configuration.

+### Audio output

+Audio processing from antennas to output jack, including volume and pitch pots, LEDs and button functions, is exactly the same as in open theremin V4.
+You can play the Audio and control MIDI devices side by side.

+### CV GATE

+CV GATE processing from antennas to output jacks is the same as in classic open theremin V4.
+I just increased precision of associated mathematics to follow more accurately audio and MIDI frequency so as you can control your analog devices and MIDI devices side by side.

 ### Need some support ?
 Please log bugs, requests and questions at https://github.com/MrDham/OpenTheremin_V4_with_MIDI/issues